LifeLock vs. Experian: Compared & Reviewed

 It essentially matches what you’ll find with other big names in identity protection, like IdentityForce.

-As with most companies, Experian IdentityWorks does not increase their insurance coverage with a family plan.
+As with most companies, Experian does not increase their insurance coverage with a family plan.
 So, two adults still get $1 million in aggregate coverage.

-Family Plans: Winner — Experian IdentityWorks
+Family Plans: Winner — LifeLock

 Alternatively, you can sign up as a family with two adults and up to ten kids.